sunil-dhaka/sunil-dhaka.github.io/about.markdown

 Hello!

-I hold a Bachelor’s and Master’s degree in Mathematics and Statistics from IIT Kanpur.
-Passionate in exploring the cutting-edge frontiers of deep learning and artificial intelligence, and the potential of these technologies to solve complex real-world problems.
-I love to read latest research papers in AI, ML, and Data Science fields.
-Truly fascinated with the boundless possibilities that these fields offer.
-Details about my project, work experience, resume and some interesting blogs, you can find on this webpage.
+Bachelor’s and Master’s degrees in Mathematics and Statistics and Minor in Machine Learning(CSE) from IIT Kanpur.
+Keenly interested in the latest advancements in deep learning and artificial intelligence, and their application to real-world challenges.
+I enjoy staying updated with research in AI/ML/Data Science.
+Enthusiastic about the endless possibilities these fields present.
+More information about my projects, work experience, resume, and blogs can be found on my webpage.

-**Research interests:** Artificial Intelligence, Deep Learning, Natural Language Processing, Computer Vision, Data Structures and Algorithms Mathematics and Statistics.
+**Interests:** Artificial Intelligence, Deep Learning, Natural Language Processing, Computer Vision, Data Structures and Algorithms Mathematics and Statistics.

 Cheers!